A11YChi/social-media/README.md

 I tend to post technical, UX and design-specific articles and blog posts, event announcements, etc. during the week days.
 For the weekends, like a magazine or special sections of a Sunday paper, I post items that may take more time to dig into, such as articles on specific disabilities, assistive technology, videos of presentations and talks etc.

 ## Times of Day
 Weekdays, I post starting 10:30am (seems like a break time for many) through lunch, into early afternoon.
 Sometimes I'll post during the evening commute.
-Weekends, I tend ti keep it early to mid-mornings before peope start their weekend activities.
+Weekends, I tend to keep it early to mid-mornings before peope start their weekend activities.
 I may also post late afternoon Saturdays, and early evening Sundays.